RyanSR71/waveform_uncertainty/docs/source/WaveformGeneratorWFU.rst

 dA_sampling: bool, optional, (None)
     if True, the waveform generator will attempt to pull alpha parameters from the parameter dictionary (either an injection or the prior)
 dphi_sampling: bool, optional, (None)
-    if True, the waveform generator will attempt to pull beta parameters from the parameter dictionary (either an injection or the prior)
+    if True, the waveform generator will attempt to pull phi parameters from the parameter dictionary (either an injection or the prior)